Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak: Asymptotically faithful coverings and piecewise properties

 \section{Asymptotically faithful coverings and piecewise properties}

-In this section, we introduce \emph{piecewise} versions of metric invariants, which -- for spaces $X$ which cover asymptotically faithfully a sequence of spaces $Y_i$ -- enables us to characterise properties of $X$ by the piecewise versions of these properties for $(Y_i)$.
+In this section, we introduce \emph{piecewise} versions of metric invariants, which---for spaces $X$ which cover asymptotically faithfully a sequence of spaces $Y_i$---enables us to characterise properties of $X$ by the piecewise versions of these properties for $(Y_i)$.
 The bulk of this section is devoted to proving simple lemmas establishing properties of this new notion.

 Inspiration comes from the following recent question of Osajda. \begin{question}[Osajda \cite{residually finite non-exact}] What are coarse geometric properties of box spaces of groups without property A?
-Can lack of property A of a group be characterized by coarse geometric properties of its box space? \end{question} Osajda explains in \cite{residually finite non-exact} that the answer to his question is affirmative by unpublished results of Thibault Pillon.
-Our result is more general than Osajda's question, apart from property A, it applies for instance to hyperbolicity, asymptotic dimension or coarse embeddability into Banach spaces.
-In particular, Pillon calls his notion \emph{fibred} property A, which resembles \emph{fibred} coarse embeddability of \cite{CWY}, but our \emph{piecewise} coarse embeddability is much weaker than fibred coarse embeddability.
+Can lack of property A of a group be characterized by coarse geometric properties of its box space? \end{question} Our result is more general than this question, as, apart from property A, it applies for instance to hyperbolicity, asymptotic dimension, or coarse embeddability into Banach spaces.
+Osajda explains in \cite{residually finite non-exact} that the answer to his original question is affirmative by unpublished results of Thibault Pillon via a new notion called \emph{fibred property A}.
+This name resembles \emph{fibred} coarse embeddability of \cite{CWY}, which is a much stronger condition than piecewise coarse embeddability introduced below.

-While it is theoretically appealing that we can, in particular, characterise many geometric properties of groups by geometric properties of their box spaces (so far, we could do that for ``group-theoretic'' or ``equivariant'' properties like amenability \cite{Roe} or the Haagerup property \cite{Roe, CWY, CWW} (more generally, property $P\B$ \cite{Arnt})), we are mostly interested in applications of this new notion.
+While it is theoretically appealing that we can, in particular, characterise many geometric properties of groups by geometric properties of their box spaces (so far, one could do that for `group-theoretic' or `equivariant' properties like amenability \cite{Roe} or the Haagerup property \cites{Roe, CWY, CWW} and, more generally, property $P\B$ \cite{Arnt}), we are mostly interested in applications of this new notion.
 These are provided, in the case of asymptotic dimension, by a recent result of Yamauchi \cite{Yamauchi}, which we formulate at the end of this section using the general language developed here.
 Applications to warped cones are given in the next section.